mvd81/laravel-horizon-tag-search-in-pending-and-completed-jobs/README.md

 ## Installation
 `composer require mvd81/laravel-horizon-tag-search-in-pending-and-completed-jobs`

+If you have not yet installed Horizon, run `php artisan horizon:install`

 ## What this package does

 * Overrides the frontend to enable searching through pending and completed jobs.